rcgale/phonologic/README.md

 them primarily in the space of the first vowel, then we move toward the second phoneme, but only by a *half-feature*.

 We'll admit this feels like a hack, and we hope to learn how to improve upon it, but sometimes a hack is how to get a job done.
-We note, however, that while phonological feature theory is founded on empirical principles, its recent application as a distance metric (to our knowledge) has no empirical basis.
-Thus, "phonological distance" is (at best) only an approximation of acoustic/perceptual similarity.
+We also note that a "phonological distance" is not a precise measure of acoustic/perceptual similarity to begin with.

 Here's some code for the "call"/"coal" example.
 With the diphthong split, we can see the cost of [+tense] is 1/26 (about 0.038), but the insertion brings a cost of 24/26 (about 0.923).
 Computing the distance using our half-feature rules, we